wal-g/wal-g/docs/Windows.md

+# WAL-G for Windows

-## Building Windows executable on Linux
+Building Windows executable on Linux

-See here for available GOOS and GOARCH values.
+## See here for available GOOS and GOARCH values.
 -----------

 Go version >= 1.5